plan4hub/yoda/docs/MANUAL.md

 # Selecting repos based on topics or name wildcarding

 It is possible to scope repositories based on a comma-separate list of topics that must be presents on the repository.
 This is done using the `repotopic` argument.
+It is possible to also use negative matching, i.e. one or more topics that must NOT be a topic.
+Prepend such topics with a minus (`-`).

 It is also possible to use the `repolist` argument to specify a search argument using a wildcard at the end of a `repolist` argument (only one element).
 Exampe `repolist=yoda*`.
 This will mirror the repository selection search facility available in Yoda.